 Danny earned his bachelor’s degree from the University of Florida (home of his beloved Gators) and his masters degree from Ohio University.
 Danny is a certified camp director by the American Camp Association (ACA), and is a certified athletic administrator (CAA) by the National Interscholastic Athletic Administrators Association (NIAAA).

 Danny’s goal is to provide a safe and fun environment for campers to continue building their Jewish identity as well as their athletic and personal development.

-Since attending the inaugural summer of URJ 6 Points Sports Academy as a camper, Nina has grown into a counselor-in-training, counselor, a leadership team member and now is so excited to serve as an Assistant Director!
+Since attending the inaugural summer of URJ 6 Points Sports Academy as a camper, Nina has grown into a counselor-in-training, counselor, a leadership team member, and now is so honored to serve as 6 Points Senior Assistant Director!

-During her first summer at camp in 2010, Nina fell in love with being a Jewish athlete and brought that identity to her hometown of Brattleboro, Vermont.
-Nina played basketball, field hockey and softball in high school.
+During her first summer at camp in 2010, Nina fell in love with what it meant to be a Jewish athlete and brought that identity to her hometown of Brattleboro, Vermont.
+Nina played basketball, field hockey, and softball in high school.

 Nina has been active in the URJ community working as a Residential Advisor at two NFTY Conventions and as a weekend counselor at URJ Camp Newman.